Summer school on Planetology, Exploration, Terrestrial analogs, Robotics, Astrobiology, Spectroscopy

 Vulcano, Aeolian islands, Italy May 27th – June 1st 2026

 PETRAS is a summer school aimed at PhD students, but also open to master’s students and post-doctoral researchers.
-This is a result of a collaboration between researchers belonging to University of Perugia (UniPG), IU international University of Applied Sciences (IUBH), European Astrobiology Institute (EAI), German Research Center for Artificial Intelligence (DFKI), University of Cologne (UK), Italian Institute for Astrophysics (INAF), Italian space agency (ASI) and various sections of German Aerospace Center (DLR).
-The school is part of the training program offered by the PhD Board of the Earth System and Global Changes doctoral course of the University of Perugia (4-9 ECTS).
+This is a result of a collaboration between researchers belonging to University of Perugia (UniPG), Italian Institute for Astrophysics (INAF), IU international University of Applied Sciences (IUBH), European Astrobiology Institute (EAI), German Research Center for Artificial Intelligence (DFKI), University of Cologne (UK), Italian space agency (ASI) and various sections of German Aerospace Center (DLR).
+The school is part of the training program offered by the PhD Board of the Earth System and Global Changes doctoral course of the University of Perugia.

-PETRAS Vulcano School promotes a multidisciplinary approach, involving volcanologists, geophysicists, astrobiologists, electronic/mechanical engineers and computer scientists to provide a 360-degree vision of the different skills needed by the planetary sciences community.
+PETRAS promotes a multidisciplinary approach, involving volcanologists, astrophysicists, geophysicists, astrobiologists, electronic/mechanical engineers and computer scientists to provide a 360-degree vision of the different skills needed by the planetary sciences community.

-PETRAS Vulcano School 2025 is part of the Vulcano International Summer School initiative which has been ongoing since 2015 and has been funded over the years by Helmholtz Alliance Robotic Exploration of Extreme Environments (ROBEX), EAI, Europlanet, ARCHES and iFOODis.
+PETRAS Summer school is going on since 2024, inheriting the legacy of the Vulcano International Summer School initiative which has been ongoing since 2015 and has been funded over the years by Helmholtz Alliance Robotic Exploration of Extreme Environments (ROBEX), EAI, Europlanet, ARCHES and iFOODis.

 Program

 PETRAS field experiences will alternate with thematic seminars in various areas of planetary sciences.
-Program is currently updating: confirmed list of seminars and activities follows below:
+Here there is a tentative scheme of the program which might be subjected to change.
+Confirmed list of seminars and activities follows below, and it is currently updating.

 SEMINARS